awslabs/aws-sdk-swift/reference/0.x/AWSCloudControl/CloudControlClient.md

 ### `deleteResource(input:completion:)`

 Deletes the specified resource.
-For details, see <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-delete.html">Deleting a resource in the Amazon Web Services Cloud Control API User Guide.
-After you have initiated a resource deletion request, you can monitor the progress of your request by calling <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html">GetResourceRequestStatus using the RequestToken of the
-ProgressEvent returned by DeleteResource.
+For details, see [Deleting a resource](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-delete.html) in the Amazon Web Services Cloud Control API User Guide.
+After you have initiated a resource deletion request, you can monitor the progress of your request by calling [GetResourceRequestStatus](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) using the RequestToken of the ProgressEvent returned by DeleteResource.

 ``` swift
 public func deleteResource(input: DeleteResourceInput, completion: @escaping (ClientRuntime.SdkResult<DeleteResourceOutputResponse, DeleteResourceOutputError>) -> Void)